Information-Theoretic Performance Limitations of Feedback Control: Underlying Entropic Laws and Generic $\mathcal{L}_{p}$ Bounds: Introduction

 \section{Introduction}

-Machine learning techniques are becoming more and more prevalent nowadays in the feedback control of dynamical systems, where system dynamics that are determined by physical laws will play an indispensable role.
-In this trend, it is becoming more and more critical to be fully aware of the performance limits of the machine learning algorithms that are to be embedded in the feedback loop, especially in scenarios where performance guarantees are required and must be strictly imposed.
-In conventional performance limitation analysis \cite{seron2012fundamental} of feedback systems such as the Bode integral \cite{Bod:45}, however, specific restrictions on the classes of the controller that can be implemented must be imposed in general.
-These restrictions would normally render the analysis invalid if machine learning elements such as deep learning or reinforcement learning are to be placed at the position of the controller, as a result of the complexity of the learning algorithms.
+Machine learning techniques are becoming more and more prevalent nowadays in the feedback control of dynamical systems (see, e.g., \cite{ duriez2017machine, kiumarsi2017optimal, bertsekas2019reinforcement,recht2019tour, zoppoli2020neural} and the references therein), where system dynamics that are determined by physical laws will play an indispensable role.
+Representative learning-based control systems include control with deep reinforcement learning \cite{mnih2015human, duan2016benchmarking}, where, as it is name indicates, deep reinforcement learning algorithms are employed to replace conventional controllers in feedback control systems such as robotic control systems.
+In this trend, it is becoming more and more critical to be fully aware of the performance limits of the machine learning algorithms that are to be embedded in the feedback loop, i.e., the fundamental limits of learning-based control, especially in scenarios where performance guarantees are required and must be strictly imposed.
+This is equivalent to ask: What is the optimal control performance that machine learning methods can achieve in the position of the controller?

+In conventional performance limitation analysis \cite{seron2012fundamental} of feedback systems such as the Bode integral \cite{Bod:45}, however, specific restrictions on the classes of the controller that can be implemented must be imposed in general; one common restriction is that the controllers are assumed to be linear time-invariant (LTI) \cite{seron2012fundamental}.
+These restrictions would normally render the analysis invalid if machine learning elements such as deep learning \cite{goodfellow2016deep} or reinforcement learning \cite{bertsekas2019reinforcement} are to be placed at the position of the controller, since the learning algorithms are quite complicated and not necessarily LTI from an input-output viewpoint.